 Consultations help students in their self-study, in their assigned projects and in preparation for exams.
 Each teacher has his/her consultation hours published on his/her personal page.

-Each study plan for each field includes a number of profiling required courses every year.
+Each study plan for each field includes a number of profiling compulsory courses every year.
 A student must complete these to complete his/her studies.
-If a student fails to complete a required course, he/she must enrol in it again in the next academic year.
-If he/she fails to complete the required course twice, his/her studies will be terminated.
+If a student fails to complete a compulsory course, he/she must enrol in it again in the next academic year.
+If he/she fails to complete the compulsory course twice, his/her studies will be terminated.

 A course is the basic unit of studies.
 Each course has a defined number of credits, contents, scope and manner of completion.